 Description: this service includes worship songs/hymns and a simple musical setting to Communion led by a worship band.
 A short order of service is used supported by projected song words, section titles, and other visual aids.
 The service includes prayers led by mixed-aged groups, a Bible version suitable for children, and a short all-age interactive talk.

-Other information: individual prayer is available in the chapel after this service.
+Other information: individual prayer is available after this service.
 Refreshments are served in the church hall following the end of the service for all those able to stay.

 Duration: 75 minutes.

-Description: this service includes hymns/worship songs and a musical setting to Communion led by an organ and choir.
+Description: this service includes hymns/worship songs and a musical setting to Communion led by an organ.
 The wording of the order of service varies for different periods of the year although the format remains constant.
-In this service, members of the congregation lead intercessions, and read the Bible using the New International Version, and a full sermon is preached and the visual projection system is used on occasions.
+In this service, members of the congregation lead intercessions, and read the Bible using the New International Version, and a full sermon is preached and the visual projection system is generally used.

-Other information: Creche facilities are available where the service is relayed on a tv screen.
-Junior Church groups for 2-15 year olds run concurrently with this service in the church hall. individual prayer is available in the chapel after this service.
+Other information: Individual prayer is available with our prayer ministers after this service.
 Refreshments are served in the church hall following the end of the service for all those able to stay.

 Duration: 30 minutes.

-Other information: anyone considering baptism (for themselves of their child) is asked to speak to a minister after any 9.45 am service.
+Other information: anyone considering baptism (for themselves of their child) is asked to speak to a minister after any morning service.

 Midweek Service – Thursday: